jjackson12/vr_mailer_list_generator/README.md

 In the `scripts` subdirectory are basic python scripts I used to collect this data.

+Also, I created a separate project to maintain a database of NCOA records that this app references to filter out addresses from output lists that have been marked as outdated.
+The project references the TrueNCOA API service.
+See that project here: https://github.com/jjackson12/ncoa-database-manager

 ### RCT Mailing List Generator
 This generates a random sampling of people from the searched list to be a control group.
 This also creates four CSV files saved to Google Cloud Storage and available for download in the interface: person lists for both the treatment and control groups, and mailing lists (person lists aggregated to the household level) for both the treatment and control groups.